 The incident was reported at 4:07 p.m. after officers were involved in a vehicle pursuit that ended with the suspect crashing into a home in the area of South 3rd Street and Mariposa Avenue, according to a Chowchilla police press release.

-The occupants fled from the vehicle and officers began to chase them.
-During the foot chase one of the suspects was shot in according to the release.
+The occupants fled from

+the vehicle and officers began to chase them.

+During the foot chase one of the suspects was shot in

+No officers were injured. according to the release.

 The officers and dispatcher who were involved in the shooting will be placed on paid administrative leave during the investigation, the department said.
 The Madera County Sheriff's Office will investigate the shooting.
-The identities of the sus pects and the officer involved in the case have not been reased No other details were imnediately available Sunday.